VyKing1406/UWC/README.md

 # npm start
+Turn on the terminal in folder of project, "npm i" to install the necessary things After that,  "npm start" to run the project, it will run in your 3001 port.
 Turn on the terminal in source/jsonserve to run json server (fake api server). it will run in your 3000 port.
-Turn on the terminal in folder of project, "npm start" to run the project, it will run in your 3001 port.

 Account :